JacobJustice/face-blur-tool/README.md

 # How to use
 -i / --image        path to image you want to blur faces in

--c / --confidence   float from 0-1 describing the minimum confidence required to label a face (lower will mean more faces but more false positives, higher will mean less faces but less false positives)
+-c / --confidence   float from 0-1 describing the minimum confidence required to label a face.
+A lower value will mean more faces but more false positives, higher will mean less faces but less false positives. **OPTIONAL**

 `python3 blur.py -i <image_name> [-c <0.0 - 1.0>]`